austinwdigital/austinwdigital/README.md

 ## 🧑‍💻 About Me

 ### Current Role
-Senior Creative Develoer @ Disney - Communications
+Senior Creative Develoer @ Disney - Communications : 2025

 ### Previous Roles
-- Senior Full Stack Developer @ Disney's Yellow Shoes
+- Senior Full Stack Developer @ Disney - Yellow Shoes Creative Group : 2022
-- Full Stack Developer @ Disney Consumer Insights
+- Full Stack Developer @ Disney - Consumer Insights, Measurements and Analytics : 2020
-- Web Application Developer @ University of Central Florida
+- Web Application Developer @ University of Central Florida : 2018
-- Technician @ Apple
+- Technician @ Apple : 2015

 ### Bio
 Solo software engineer designing and building internal creative applications, immersive experiences, and creative infrastructure for some of the most iconic brands in the world.
 I work across the full stack — from UX to infrastructure — creating systems that support creative and strategic teams.
 My focus is on tools that empower people: platforms that streamline production, data systems that unlock insight, and interfaces that elevate storytelling.